FADHLyemen/CHL26predictor/README.md

 install.packages("NanoStringNorm")
 ```

-Newer versions of NanostringNorm (at least from v1.1.21 onwards), depend on the `vsn` Bioconductor R package.
-As NanostringNorm is not part of Bioconductor, you will need to install this dependency yourself:
+Newer versions of NanoStringNorm (at least from v1.1.21 onwards), depend on the `vsn` Bioconductor R package.
+As NanoStringNorm is not part of Bioconductor, you will need to install this dependency yourself:

 ```{r}
 ## try http:// if https:// URLs are not supported